-- A. Obtains ribbons/seals and other awards from NGC Member Services as required by the schedule at least four (4) weeks in advance.
+- A. Obtains ribbons/seals and other awards from NGC website store (www.gardenclub.org) as required by the schedule at least four (4) weeks in advance.
 May use custom-designed award ribbons. - B. Delivers awards to Clerks Chairman prior to the show - C. Assists in the preparation of a Book of Evidence for an NGC Flower Show Achievement Award - D. Tabulates results for Sweepstakes Award/s, if offered